Brain-Development-and-Disorders-Lab/mars/README.md

 **⚠️ Note: Currently, only the MongoDB instance and `mongo-express` interface are started.
 See the below instructions to start the MARS interface and server.**

+### Starting the interface and server

 To start the MARS interface, run `yarn start` in the `/client` directory.
 Start the MARS server by running `yarn build` and `yarn start` in the `/server` directory.
 Both the client and server should be running alongside the Docker containers before attempting to access MARS at `localhost:8080`.

 ## Roadmap 🗺️

 > Tracking features still to be implemented or finalized.

-- Attribute editing within Entities
+- Attribute editing within Entities ✅
 - Metadata query engine, for constructing and executing complex search queries
 - Mechanism to organize and categorize Entities into 'Projects'
 - Drop-down Parameter with customizable options